Webbing of the fingers or toes

 What to Expect at Your Office Visit

-The health care provider will perform a physical exam and ask questions about the child's medical history.
+The health care provider will perform a physical exam and ask about the child's medical history.
 Questions may include:

 - Which fingers (toes) are involved?

 - Have any other family members had this problem?